cloud-coder/cascon-2019-kubernetes-apimanager/03-scaling-in-kubernetes/readme.md

 dep-provider-6c897669cb           4         4         4         23h
 ```

 5. Now let's go back to the browser and verify the number of pods that were created by navigating once again to the Kubernetes dashboard.

+i.
 Click "Kubernetes Dashboard" button on your IBM Cloud Kubernetes cluster page as before.
 This action would launch the Kubernetes dashboard.

+ii.
 Navigate to the Workloads tab on the dashboard.
 Notice the number of pods currently running for each of the services.
 You can see the status of all of the pods running (green checkmarks).
 There are now 14 instances of the app running in this deployment.

 ![](./images/kube-cluster-dashboard-workloads-view.png)

 6. Test any of services that were created using either cURL or from your browser.

 ```
 eg. http://<external ip>:<account service port>/account
 eg. http://<external ip>:<account service port>/account/123